40 Days of Postpartum

 During these 40 days, food becomes far more than sustenance —it becomes a primary tool for healing.
 Your body has lost blood, expelled tissues, and expended enormous energy.
 If you're breastfeeding, you're now producing milk, which demands additional calories and nutrients.
 Your body requires nutrient-dense, warming foods that support tissue repair, hormonal balance, and energy restoration.

-Traditional postpartum practices across cultures—from Chinese confinement practices to Latin American resguardo to Ayurvedic postpartum protocols—all emphasise warming, nourishing foods.
-Modern nutritional science validates this wisdom.
+Traditional postpartum practices across cultures from Latin American to Ayurvedic postpartum protocols—all emphasise warming, nourishing foods.
+Different cultures approach postpartum nourishment in different ways, but many share an emphasis on regular, comforting and nourishing food.
+After birth, eating a varied diet and staying hydrated can help support a mother's general health and recovery.
 Bone broths and mineral-rich stocks support collagen synthesis and tissue healing.
 Iron-rich foods replenish blood loss.
 Healthy fats support hormone production and neurological health.
 Protein rebuilds muscle and supports wound healing.
 Warming spices aid digestion and reduce inflammation.

 The practical reality is that you should not be cooking during these 40 days.
-If you have a partner, they should be preparing meals.
+Practical support can make an enormous difference during this period; our Partner's Guide to Postpartum Care explores other ways partners can help protect a mother's time for rest and recovery.
 If you have family or friends willing to help, direct them toward meal preparation.
 If you're navigating this alone, consider meal-delivery services or batch-cooked freezer meals prepared before birth.
 Your only job is to eat nourishing food, rest, and care for your baby.

 Emotional Integration and Identity Shift